 Local government and NHS partners, alongside the voluntary and community sectors, play a key role in taking action to improve the health and wellbeing of their populations.

-PHE and NICE recognise that local interventions which bring communities together are some of the most valuable in addressing rural public health challenges.
+recognise that local interventions which bring communities together are some of the most valuable in addressing rural public health challenges.

 Good social relationships and engagement in community life are necessary for good mental health and can help people become more resilient.
 By providing and maintaining community areas, green spaces and promoting public and community transport, councils can help to create a positive local environment and tackle social isolation.